Mark Cubbon (East India Company officer): Mysore

-After the death of Tipu Sultan in 1799, the British had restored the former Hindu royal family of Mysore under a child prince with Purnaiah, the minister during Tipu's rule, to effectively administer until the prince grew up.
+After the death of Tipu Sultan in 1799's Fourth Anglo-Mysuru war, the British had restored the former Hindu royal family of Mysore under a child prince with Purnaiah, the minister during Tipu's rule, to effectively administer until the prince grew up.
 The revenue collection under this system was however considered unfair and corruption was widespread.
 This led to an uprising, the Nagar revolt in 1831, and the Rajah was unable to control it.
 This uprising was suppressed with the aid of the British and a commission was instituted to examine the causes.
-The commission which included Major-General Hawker, W. Morison, John Macleod, and Cubbon made a report which showed extreme misgovernance.
-A decision was taken by the Governor-General of India, William Bentinck for direct administration of the Kingdom with two Commissioners.
-The two however quarreled and this led to the appointment of a sole Commissioner, William Morrison, in May 1834 but on his transfer Cubbon was then made Commissioner in June 1834.
+The commission which included Major-General Hawker, William Morison, John Macleod, and Mark Cubbon made a report which showed extreme misgovernance.
+A decision was taken by the Governor-General of India, William Bentinck for direct administration of the kingdom with two commissioners viz.
+J. Briggs & C.M.
+Lushington.
+The two however quarreled and this led to the appointment of a sole Commissioner, William Morrison, in May 1834 but on his transfer in June 1834, Cubbon was then made as Commissioner.